TGA BPC-157 2026 Update: what changed, what did not, and what to check next.

 Direct answer

-TGA BPC-157 2026 Update matters because rule changes alter the buying decision.
+TGA BPC-157 2026 Update matters because rule changes alter the decision.
 They do not remove the need to check practitioner identity, PayPal, COA, HPLC, batch ID, dispatch, and support.

 Why this matters